daskeete/convolutions_pooling/README.md

 ![](pool1.png)

 ### In effect what have you accomplished by applying this filter?
 Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?
 By applying this filter i have reduced the overall size of the image.
 Since this 2x2 filter takes the largest value of every block it iterates over there seems to be a logic of maximizing.
-Although we take the largest value from every block we still manage to reduce the size of the image by 75%.